Venice launches experiment to charge day-trippers an access fee in bid to combat over-tourism

 “We need to find a new balance between the tourists and residents,’’ said the city’s top tourism official, Simone Venturini.
 “We need to safeguard the spaces of the residents, of course, and we need to discourage the arrival of day-trippers on some particular days.”

+Workers in yellow vests carried out random checks at the train station, and anyone caught faces fines of 50 euros to 300 euros — though officials said “common sense” was being applied for the launch.

+The requirement applies only for people arriving between 8:30 a.m. and 4 p.m.
+Outside of those hours, access is free and unchecked.

-Venice has long suffered under the pressure of over-tourism, but officials say that pre-pandemic estimates ranging from 25 million to 30 million visitors a year — including day-trippers — are not reliable and that the pilot project also aims to come up with more exact figures to help better manage the phenomenon.
+Venice has long suffered under the pressure of over-tourism, and officials hope the pilot project can help provide more exact figures to better manage the phenomenon.

-By contrast, registered visitors spending the night last year numbered 4.6 million, according to city figures, down 16% from pre-pandemic highs.
+The city can track the number of hotel visitors — which last year numbered 4.6 million, down 16% from pre-pandemic highs.
+But the number of day visitors, which make up the majority of the crowds in Venice, could only be estimated until recently.

+A Smart Control Room set up during the pandemic has been tracking arrivals from cell phone data, roughly confirming pre-pandemic estimates of 25 million to 30 million arrivals a year, said Michele Zuin, the city’s top economic official.
+That includes both day-trippers and overnight guests.

 Venturini said the city is strained when the number of day-trippers reaches 30,000 to 40,000.
 Its narrow alleyways are clogged with people and water taxis packed, making it difficult for residents to go about their business.

-Not all residents, however, are persuaded of the efficacy of the new system in dissuading mass tourism, and say more attention needs to be paid to boosting the resident population and services they need.
+Not all residents, however, are persuaded of the efficacy of the new system in dissuading mass tourism.
+Some say more attention needs to be paid to boosting the resident population and services they need.

 Venice last year passed a telling milestone when the number of tourist beds exceeded for the first time the number of official residents, which is now below 50,000 in the historic center with its picturesque canals.